IngestionHTTP Endpoints

 }

-After an identify call, the Ingestion Gateway links the _dfid anonymous ID to the provided userId in the Identity Hub.
+After an identify call, Signal links the anonymous identifier to the provided userId.
 All subsequent events from this visitor will carry both identifiers.

 Group Event — POST /v1/g